 In 1998, Louise Dompierre joined the AGH as Executive Director, later becoming President and CEO.
 A new age began.
 Dompierre bolstered the Gallery’s volunteer and education outreach programs, brought in popular contemporary exhibitions and spearheaded raising funds for a major renovation.

 In 1999, Hamilton-born architect Bruce Kuwabara won the design competition to address a number of structural issues and increase exhibition, studio and office space, and public access.
-The $18 million (CHECK) renovation began in 2003.
+The $18 million renovation began in 2003.
 The renovation, which strengthened the Gallery’s status as a world class art museum, enabled it to attract major travelling exhibitions and ensured the preservation of what had become one of the finest art collections in Canada.

-The Art Gallery of Hamilton under construction.
+Renovations to the Art Gallery of Hamilton under construction, circa 2004.

 Another stroke of fortune came in 2003 when Canadian philanthropists Joey and Toby Tanenbaum made a multimillion dollar gift of more than 200 works of internationally significant 19th-century European art.